stderr-enst/jobefficiency/episodes/01_introduction.md

 ::::

 :::: solution
-The Bash-`bc`method and the`awk`process return the final sums, respectively,
+The method`sum.bash`, using the external`for`loop, and the one-liner return the final sums, respectively,
 ```
-12664913.748614 # bc
-12664925.956336 # awk
+103075329  # bc, external loop (sum.bash)
+333833500  # bc, internal loop (one-liner)
 ```
-which may vary on your machine.
+where the first result may vary on your machine.
+The method`sum.bash`is affected by the setting of the `bc`-internal parameter`scale`which defines how some operations, here the exponential function **e(...)** and logarithm **ln(...)** use digits after the decimal point.
+The default value of`scale`is 0, which basically leads to truncations after the decimal point, so rounding errors accumulate at every loop iteration.
-The second (`awk`) result is more accurate as it is not affected by propagating rounding errors.
-While the Bash-`bc`method repeatedly sums values through external calls, small rounding truncations accumulate at every step.
-Hence, the final sum drifts downward compared to the “true” value.
+Hence, the final sum drifts downward (by a lot) compared to the second (true) value.
+Of course,`scale`can be increased.
+The manpage of`bc`actually says that it is "an arbitrary precision calculator language".
 ::::
 :::::::::::::